 Orientation phase of an acquisition

-In almost all cases, we advise our clients to sign a confidentiality agreement or “non-disclosure agreement” as soon as possible in this acquisition process.
+In almost all cases, we advise our clients to sign a confidentiality agreement or non-disclosure agreement as soon as possible in this acquisition process.

 Letter of Intent (LOI)

-Also referred to as a memorandum of understanding, heads of terms, or term sheet.
+Also referred to as a memorandum of understanding, heads of terms or term sheet.
 The content of these documents is often similar: the parties, buyer and seller, set out the main points of the agreement (deal) in a letter of intent.
-The letter of intent forms the basis and often the conditions for further negotiations.
-It is customary to include the following topics in the letter of intent:

 • Parties: which entities will act as seller and buyer?